-This highly sought after advanced level course offers you the opportunity to gain in-depth knowledge of commonly used and specialist welding processes and inspection techniques used within the oil, petro-chemical, and nuclear industries.
+This highly sought after advanced level course offers you the opportunity to gain in-depth knowledge of commonly used and specialist welding processes and inspection techniques used within the oil, petro-chemical, nuclear, and general fabrication industries.

 - Distance learning

 Your course will include important knowledge to enhance your employment and career progression options.
 This will include the following theory units:

 - Welding principles and applications 2

 - Fabrication forming processes